Pandas Drop First Column From DataFrame

-• drop() function is used to remove columns or rows from DataFrame;
+• drop() function is used to drop columns or drop rows from DataFrame;

 • Use axis param to specify what axis you would like to delete.
 By default axis=0 meaning to remove rows.
 Use axis=1 or columns param to remove columns.

-• Use inplace=True to remove row/column in place meaning on existing DataFrame without creating copy.
+• Use inplace=True to remove row/column in place meaning on existing DataFrame without creating a copy.

 1. Quick Examples of Drop First Column From DataFrame